 This is the final and usually the grimmest final leg of your property's drainage systems.
 This is where the surface drainage water meets your toilets' flush away system, the sewer systems or foul water system.

 These run through a connection of clay or plastic pipes underground, and the only visual of their existence is an inspection chamber—with its common metal covers or the ever-leaching stench from its location if there is a failure or blockage.

-Foul water and sewer fails: If we now incorporate the model used roof to gully, gully to sewer/foul water.
-We can already potentially see what we can't see: clean guttering, clean gullies, no flooding, good surface drainage, regularly inspected, maintained and cleaned.
+Foul water and sewer fails: If we now incorporate the model used the roof to gully, gully to sewer/foul water.
+We can already potentially see what we can't see: clean guttering, clean gullies, no flooding, good surface drainage, regularly inspected, maintained, and cleaned.
 Then we are left with what we put down the toilet and erosion of soil area (movement), damaged pipes, roots and backed up sewerage from shared sewer drainage, maybe a neighbour.